BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Dialogs.Prompts/readme.md

 ```

 The Prompt will return a NumberWithUnitResult object.
+This object contains a Value (dynamic) and a Unit (string).
+For example, if a user enters "twenty three dollars" when you are using the Currency prompt type, the resulting NumberWithUnitResult object will have Unit: "Dollar", Value: "23".
 Below is an example of how you might use this result.

 ```cs